-Her performances were featured at renowned venues such as John F. Kennedy Center, Lincoln Center, United Nation, Japan Society, New York Live Arts, Asia Society Texas Center, Jordan Hall and Museum of Contemporary Art Chicago.
+Her performances were featured at renowned venues such as John F. Kennedy Center, Lincoln Center, United Nation, Japan Society, New York Live Arts, The Metropolitan Museum of Art, Park Avenue Armory, Asia Society Texas Center, Jordan Hall and Museum of Contemporary Art Chicago.
 Kimura held Duo YUMENO Tenth Anniversary Recital with Hikaru Tamaki to a sold-out audience at Weill Recital Hall, Carnegie Hall in 2019.
-She has worked with world-renowned musicians and artists such as Heiner Goebbels, Daron Hagen, Toshi Ichiyanagi, Wien Soristen Trio, Basil Twist, Yasuko Yokoshi, Ikuro Fujiwara, among many others.
+Kimura has worked with world-renowned musicians and artists such as Heiner Goebbels, Daron Hagen, Toshi Ichiyanagi, Wiener Soristen Trio, Basil Twist, Yasuko Yokoshi, Ikuro Fujiwara, among many others.
 Since 2004, she has performed at many international festivals including Warsaw Autumn Festival, Nova Arts in Bordeaux, Vilnius Festival, The Uijeongbu Music Theatre Festival, Israel Festival and Le Festival Mondial des Theatres de Marionnettes in France.
 Her performances have been broadcasted on NPR’s Performance Today, NHK-FM’s Hogaku no Hitotoki, WQXR, WKCR and Nippon TV’s The MUSIC DAY.
-In Japan, she has performed at the Kabuki-za for the play, Sukeroku starring Danjuro Ichikawa XII, also appeared in wide variety of venues including the National Theatre, National Noh Theatre, Tokyo Metropolitan Theatre, Suntory Hall and World Heritage Sites; Ryoan-ji Temple, Kasuga Grand Shrine and Toshodai-ji Temple.
-She recorded various classical shamisen works for the online music archive, Traditional Music Digital Library.
+In Japan, Kimura has performed at the Kabuki-za for the play, Sukeroku starring Danjuro Ichikawa XII, also appeared in wide variety of venues including the National Theatre, National Noh Theatre, Tokyo Metropolitan Theatre, Suntory Hall and World Heritage Sites; Ryoan-ji Temple, Kasuga Grand Shrine and Toshodai-ji Temple.
+Kimura recorded various classical shamisen works for the online music archive, Traditional Music Digital Library.

 Kimura has won numerous awards and grants including the First prize at the prestigious 10th Kenjun Memorial National Koto Competition as the first Yamada school player (2003); Kyoto Aoyama Barocksaal Award (2015); Chamber Music America Classical Commissioning Program grant (2014), the Janet Latz Professional Fellowship (2011), the Japanese Music Audition for NHK-FM (2005); a scholarship from the Agency for the Culture and Affairs in Japan (2004); the First prize at the Great Wall International Music Competition and the Osaka Chinese Counsel Award (2002).